NobleLip/USB-Hijack/README.md

 ## 2º Step

-After step one is done , we just need to convert all the data to a compressed file and store it with the proper name, in this case the name will be the Volume Serial Number.
+After step one is done, we just need to convert all the data to a compressed file and store it with the proper name, in this case, the name will be the Volume Serial Number.
-First i was using zipfile library to do this, but i came across shutil library, since i dont need to over comlicate the project i used shutil to compress the directory and store it on the same folder as the script.
+First, I was using zipfile library to do this, but I came across shutil library, since i dont need to over comlicate the project i used shutil to compress the directory and store it on the same folder as the script.

+## 3º Step

+Just run the code in the background, and let it do the work, every 10 seconds the code search for a USB Removable Driver, if detected the data of the usb will be hijacked.

+** Dont Remove the Driver, let the Script compress all the files before u do **